DylanMeeus/springboot_jwt_blog/_posts/2016-02-19-12-steps-to-a-faster-web-app.markdown

 - [HTTP/2: The Long-Awaited Sequel](http://blogs.msdn.com/b/ie/archive/2014/10/08/http-2-the-long-awaited-sequel.aspx)

 ## Aside: common optimizations at Auth0
 We are a web company.
 As such, we have deployed specific optimizations for certain parts of our infrastructure.
-For instance, for the landing pages which you can find at the `/learn` path of our domain, we have resorted to a particular optimization:
+For instance, for the landing pages which you can find at the `/learn` path of our domain, we have resorted to a particular optimization: for convenience we use a CMS to create each post.
+As posts have no central index but are meant to be found by search engines, a crawler using a [webtask](https://webtask.io) pre-renders each page and generates a static version of it which is then uploaded to our CDN.
+This reduces load on our servers as no dynamic server-side content is generated for each visitor.
+At the same time this improves latency (and isolates us from security issues related to the CMS we picked).

-TODO

-For the [docs area]() we are using *isomorphic JavaScript* which gives us great startup times and easy integration between our backend and frontend teams.
+For the [docs area](https://auth0.com/docs) we are using *isomorphic JavaScript* which gives us great startup times and easy integration between our backend and frontend teams.

 Want to see our code in action? <a href="javascript:signup()">Sign-up</a>.

 Are you a web developer with a taste for speed?
 Are you interested in working in an awesome development team?
-Show us how we can optimize our site along with a short intro about yourself to <a href="mailto:"></a>.
+Show us how we can optimize our site along with a short intro about yourself to <a href="mailto:jobs@auth0.com"></a>.

 ## Conclusion
 Performance optimizations are getting more and more important for web development as applications get bigger and more complex.
 Targeted improvements are essential to make any optimization attempt worth the time and potential future costs.
 Web applications have long ago crossed the boundary of mostly static content and learning common optimization patterns can make all the difference between a barely usable application and an enjoyable one.
 No rules are absolute, however: profiling and studying the intricacies of your specific software stack are the only way of finding out how to optimize it.
 Have you found any other tips that made a big difference for your app?
 Let us know in the comments.
 Hack on!